vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 Note that to be actually listed in the contributors list, you have to contribute the minimum corresponding sponsorship tier amount **at least once** during the pre-alpha stage.
-For example, even if you're continiously sponsoring with $24 per month, but never contributed $25+, your name will not be listed.
+For example, even if you're continuously sponsoring with $24 per month, but never contributed $25+, your name will not be listed.

-Also note that individual tier contributors are listed separately from business tier contributors.
+Also, note that individual tier contributors are listed separately from business tier contributors.

 ### My Soundcloud